gokulk2003/tdengine_golang/README.md

     java main
     ```

-3. **Output**: The program will fetch XML data from the specified URL, parse it, and print the values of sp
+3. **Output**: The program will fetch XML data from the specified URL, parse it, and print the values of specified tags to the console.